Since 1989, the number of breast cancer deaths has significantly decreased. This decrease is credited…

 Should I have the breast cancer genetic testing done?

 Not everyone is at risk for the BCRA1/2 genetic mutations.
 Know: BCRA provides an online assessment to determine whether or not you have mutation risks.
 But the only real way to confirm BCRA1/2 mutations is through undergoing the genetic test.
-In fact, the gene mutations are incredibly rare.
+In fact, gene mutations are incredibly rare.
 In the U.S. about 1 in 400 people in the general population have BRCA mutations.
 However, both men and women with Ashkenazi Jewish heritage are at a significantly increased risk of having BRCA1/2 genetic mutations.
 About 1 in 40 Ashkenazi Jewish men and women have a BRCA1/2 mutation.
-And approximately 10 percent of Ashkenazi Jewish women diagnosed with breast cancer in the U.S. carry the gene mutation.
+And approximately 10% of Ashkenazi Jewish women diagnosed with breast cancer in the U.S. carry the gene mutation.

 In addition to considering familial heritage, you should consider getting the BCRA genetic testing done if you:

 - Were diagnosed with breast cancer at a young age (premenopausal or younger than 50).